 - To monitor teachers’ lesson plans and lesson records, ensuring lessons plans show variety, a good pace and are challenging for the students.

 - To assess the standard of all language students and to place them into classes according to their ability.
+Match teachers appropriately to classes and, where possible, take teachers’ level preferences into account.

 - To take responsibility for the safety, welfare and behaviour, including discipline, of all students during the English programme time.